Rudolph Isley: Life and career

-Personal life
+Personal life and death

 Isley married Elaine Jasper in 1958.
 At first, Isley and his family settled at a house he bought in Teaneck, New Jersey, where they lived for ten years.
-By the mid-1970s, Rudy was living in Haworth, New Jersey.
-Though having had health issues following his exit from the Isleys, his wife Elaine has stated that his health "is good and he is watching what he eats."
-Rudy briefly reunited with Ronald & Ernie in 2004 where the brothers were honored with a lifetime achievement award at the BET Awards.
-Rudy served as best man for brother Ronnie's 2006 marriage to his backup singer Kandy Johnson.
-Rudy and his wife were long-term residents of Otisville, New York before moving to Olympia Fields near Chicago in 2013, buying R. Kelly's former house to be near their children and grandchildren.
+By the mid-1970s, Isley was living in Haworth, New Jersey.
+He and his wife were long-term residents of Otisville, New York before moving to Olympia Fields near Chicago in 2013, buying R. Kelly's former house to be near their children and grandchildren.

+Rudolph Isley died from an apparent heart attack at his home on October 11, 2023, at the age of 84.